 Focus on academic work is always paramount; therefore, boarders should not pack during lessons prior to leaving.
 We do not encourage boarders to leave before the official end of term.
-In some circumstances, this is not possible, and we ask pupils wishing to leave before the end of term to ensure that their parents or guardians have written to the Headmaster or Senior Deputy Head seeking permission for an early departure.
+In some circumstances, this is not possible, and we ask pupils wishing to leave before the end of term to ensure that their parents or guardians have written to the Deputy Head (Academic) seeking permission for an early departure.